 Without automation, passing data between your systems becomes a laborious and time-consuming process that ultimately puts customer service levels at risk.

 When your company starts to feel these pressures internally, it’s time to consider integrating Shopify and Shopify Plus to Microsoft Dynamics NAV, which is now Microsoft Dynamics 365 Business Central to transform your operations into the efficient and smoothing running business you know you can be. (more…)

 This week we’re reading a variety of articles that include who’s winning retail’s race to digital transformation, what makes an eCommerce site good, and the benefits of direct-to-consumer eCommerce.
 Read the articles below! (more…)

-(This post was originally published on August 6, 2012.
+(This post was originally published in April 2015 and updated in November 2017.
 We’ve updated it for accuracy and completeness.)

 We spend a lot of time talking about things that build our eCommerce business; things like marketing and SEO and data analysis.
 But, most people who expand their business to the web forget about some of the fundamental ethical issues at hand.